AdobeDocs/campaign.en/help/v8/dev/datamodel.md

 ## Built-in profile table {#ootb-profiles}

-The built-in Recipient table in Adobe Campaign provides a good starting point for building your data model.
+The built-in recipient table in Adobe Campaign provides a good starting point for building your data model.
 It has a number of predefined fields and table links that can be easily extended.
 This is particularly useful when you are mainly targeting recipients, because it fits a simple recipient-centric data model.

-The benefits of using the standard Recipient table are as follows:
+The benefits of using the standard recipient table are:

-* Working out-of-the-box with functionalities such as subscriptions, seed lists, surveys, social, and so on.
+* Working out-of-the-box with key functionalities such as subscriptions, seed lists, and more
-* Providing a marketing database with a recipient-centric data model.
+* Providing a marketing database with a recipient-centric data model
-Faster implementation.
+* Faster implementation
-* Easy maintainance by support and partners.
+* Easy maintainance by support and partners

-It is possible to extend the Recipient table, but not to reduce the number of fields or links in the table.
+It is possible to extend the recipient table, but not to reduce the number of fields or links in the table.

+:arrow_upper_right: Learn how to extend the recipient table in the [Campaign Classic documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/configuring-campaign-classic/editing-schemas/examples-of-schemas-edition.html?lang=en#extending-a-table)

-The default recipient schema is **xxl:nmsRecipientXl**
+The default recipient schema is **xxl:nmsRecipientXl**.

 The corresponding Snowflake table is **PUBLIC.NMSRECIPIENT** The corresponding delivery logs, tracking logs, etc. are **PUBLIC.XXLBROADLOGRCPXL**, ...